-Breaking this rule will result in disqualification, one lap penalty or a yellow card.
+Breaking this rule will result in one or more of the following penalties, which are disqualification, one lap penalty or a yellow card, depending on the severity.

 It is prohibited to stand up during start and while racing.

 At all dead engine starts at international titled races, the start may be videotaped (or similar).
 This is to be done from a position as high as possible and/or from a place in extension of the start lane.